parmsam/quarto-flashcards/README.md

 The `showFlipButton` option controls whether a flip button appears on the top right corner of flashcard slides.
 By default, it's set to `true` but you can change it to `false` to hide the flip buttons.

 The `resetOnSlideChange` option controls whether flashcards automatically reset to show the front when you navigate to a new slide.
 By default, it's set to `true`, meaning that if you flip a card to the back and then move to another slide, any flashcards on the new slide will start showing their front side.
 Set this to `false` if you want flashcards to maintain their state when navigating between slides.

+The `flipButtonColorFront` and `flipButtonColorBack` options allow you to customize the color of the flip button.
+The button will be blue (`#2a76dd`) when showing the front of the card and green (`#28a745`) when showing the back.
+You can set these to any valid CSS color value (hex codes, color names, rgb values, etc.).

 ## Example